Aqdus01/malmo/examples/FAQ.md

 4, **RLlib - RunTimeError: Error raised reading from queue**: Malmo runs a bit slower than what RLlib assumes with its default settings.
 Increasing the ```learner_queue_timeout``` parameter to the algorithm might solve this issue.
 The default parameter is set to 300 seconds.

 5, **BUS error**: Hardware related issue, could be not enough RAM to run Malmo.
+Note that the memory usage can increase over time with Malmo.